acuarica/acuarica.github.io/src/content/publications/use-at-your-own-risk.md

 ---
-title: 'Use at Your Own Risk: The Java Unsafe API in the Wild'
+title: "Use at Your Own Risk: The Java Unsafe API in the Wild"
 authors: ["Luis Mastrangelo", "Luca Ponzanelli", "Andrea Mocci", "Michele Lanza", "Matthias Hauswirth", "Nathaniel Nystrom"]
 tags: [java, unsafe]
 categories: []